toasty1096/Topo2Hexmap/README.md

 ## Getting Started

-The application can be found in the file:
+The application can be found in "Topo2Hexmap-1.0.zip"
-Topo2Hexmap-1.0.zip

 Simply download and extract the archive to begin using the tool.